PETROENG 7038 - Well Testing & Pressure Transient Analysis

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment SummaryThere are three assessment tasks: in class quiz, take-away assignment (started during classes) and the final exam.
+Assessment SummaryThere are three assessment tasks: in class quiz, assignment (started during classes) and the final exam.

 Assessment Related RequirementsStudents are expected to attend all classes, tutorials and exercise sessions.
 The instructor may adjust the final mark of students based on class participation.

 Assessment DetailThe quiz examines concepts in well test analysis (short answers, multiple choice, fill in blanks etc.) and is close book and notes, lasting 45 minutes.
 The quiz is conducted in the afternoon of the last day and counts for 10% of the overall grading for the course.

 The assignment involves several problems, using real field data.
 As such, these problems will be worked on by students on a limited basis during the course but are open ended.
 The due date of the assignment is 3 weeks after the final day of the course.
 The assignment counts for 40% of the overall course assessment, and a detailed mark breakdown by problem will be given at the time of the handout.